AI Search

 How questions are generated

-From that analysis, AI generates 20 buyer questions that real people in your market are likely asking.
+From that analysis, AI generates 20 buyer questions that real people in your market are likely asking before they make a purchase decision.
 Each question includes an estimated monthly search volume — an AI-generated approximation of how often that question gets searched.

 Step 3 — Competitor identification.
 For questions your site doesn't answer, the system identifies which competitors do — with the specific URL, a content snippet, and the competitor's domain name.

 Step 5 — Safety net filter.
-A final pass removes false attributions — for example, preventing a directory listing from being counted as your own published content.
+A final pass removes false attributions — preventing a directory listing from being counted as your own published content, for example.

-The result: each of the 20 questions gets a verified status (covered or uncovered) with evidence — the competitor URL, a content snippet, and a confidence score.
+The result: each of the 20 questions gets a verified status with evidence.

 How the score works